 Complicating this was also an issue of inaccessible public transport to the various locations, which were located in remote areas, and a need to stretch their employees’ disposable income without the expense of a big pay rise.

-To reinvent its Attraction and Retention plan, Welcome Break conducted focus groups called “Fishbowl” meetings and surveyed 300 employees to see what attracted them to the organisation, and what would make them stay, focussing on benefits and the employee experience.
+Alongside this, the organisation made an effort to reinvent its Attraction and Retention plan.
+Welcome Break conducted focus groups called “Fishbowl” meetings and surveyed 300 employees to see what attracted them to the organisation, and what would make them stay, focussing on benefits and the employee experience.
 In response, Welcome Break created pillars of engagement to achieve its objectives:

 There was also a lack of understanding and awareness of current offerings that needed to be addressed.